There it is. The mental block. The brain fog is hindering you from coming up with great ideas for your content marketing campaigns.

 When you think of excellent content marketing examples, companies in the cybersecurity industry may not be the first that comes to mind.
 Such a complex industry surely must fall behind in the content marketing area.

 Enter SecureWorks.
-Through optimized marketing personas and customer journeys, SecureWorks managed to eliminate all the guesswork from their content marketing strategy.
+Through optimized marketing personas and customer journeys, SecureWorks managed to eliminate all the guesswork from its content marketing strategy.

 SecureWorks' journey to content marketing success began with acquiring a new director of global marketing, Kira Mondrus.
 Her mindset was simple: Put the audience at the heart of all SecureWorks content.
 This strategy involved an extensive understanding of the questions and problems that SecureWorks customers had at all stages of the buyer's journey.